-Children at War: Seven Stories From the Most Dangerous Places on Earth
+Children at War: Six Stories From the Most Dangerous Places on Earth

 War turns lives completely upside down.
 It uproots families, destroys infrastructure and disrupts food production.
 These forces make food hard to find, difficult to afford and can lead to even more unrest and violence.